 The Bellin College financial aid office receives application information from various private scholarship sponsors throughout the academic year.
 Bellin College encourages all students to apply for as many private scholarships as possible each year.
-When an application or other information regarding a private scholarship is received by the Bellin College financial aid office, the Director of Financial Aid will notify students of the available scholarship opportunity via 1) campus e-mail account, 2) posting to the financial aid Announcements page of www.bellincollege.edu, and/or 3) listing in the monthly student newsletter distributed to all currently enrolled students.
+When an application or other information regarding a private scholarship is received by the Bellin College financial aid office, the Financial Aid Director will notify students of the available scholarship opportunity via 1) campus e-mail account, 2) posting to the College financial aid announcements page, and/or 3) listing in the monthly student newsletter distributed to all currently enrolled students.
 All applicable information will be included in each posting including eligibility criteria, how and where to obtain an application form and application deadlines.
 Applications and other materials will be made available in pdf format; it will be the student's responsibility to print and complete the application.